ClangBuiltLinux/CBL-meetup-II-turbo/README.md

 See also slides from
-[our even last year](https://github.com/ClangBuiltLinux/CBL-meetup-2020-slides) for ideas of subject matter and target audience (ie. a mix of kernel developers, compiler devs, folks who understant one or the other, perhaps both).
+[our even last year](https://github.com/ClangBuiltLinux/CBL-meetup-2020-slides) for ideas of subject matter and target audience (ie. a mix of kernel developers, compiler devs, folks who understand one or the other, perhaps both).

 ## When